jymcheong/SysmonResources/1. Configuration/README.md

 ### Adapted from SwiftOnSecurity Config
 [smconfig.xml](smconfig.xml)

-* Turned on ProcessAccess, PipeMonitoring & Network Connection Initiated
+* Capture * from ProcessTerminate, ProcessAccess, PipeMonitoring & Network Connection Initiated

 * The rest are largely the same as [SoS's configuration](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)

 Just to have the idea how noisy is Event 10 ProcessAccess.

 While experimenting with the filtering rules, I noticed certain event type eg. ProcessTerminate will log even when there's no include/exclude rules but not so for let's say ProcessAccess, NetworkConnect & RawAccessRead.

-I used a silly exclude rule of a non-existent ProcessId to include all.
+For a few event types, I used a silly exclude rule of a non-existent ProcessId to include all.